 - Downstream processing (DSP) flow-through purification steps and in-line concentration steps have also proven to be successful.

-- Other DSP bottlenecks are now being challenged by new innovative continuous tools that are on the cusp of being reliable enough for large-scale GMP manufacturing (such as Multi-Columns Chromatography systems and Viral Inactivation)
+- Other DSP bottlenecks are now being challenged by new innovative continuous tools that are on the cusp of being reliable enough for large-scale GMP manufacturing (such as multi-column chromatography systems and viral inactivation)

 - Process analytical tools with in-line data management and modelling still need perfecting.